-The multidimensional filter is implemented as a sequence of 1-D uniform filters.
+The multi-dimensional filter is implemented as a sequence of one-dimensional uniform filters.
 The intermediate arrays are stored in the same data type as the output.
 Therefore, for output types with a limited precision, the results may be imprecise because intermediate results may be stored with insufficient precision.